gofiber/fiber/middleware/cache/README.md

 Cache middleware for [Fiber](https://github.com/gofiber/fiber) designed to intercept responses and cache them.
 This middleware will cache the `Body`, `Content-Type` and `StatusCode` using the `c.Path()` (or a string returned by the Key function) as unique identifier.
 Special thanks to [@codemicro](https://github.com/codemicro/fiber-cache) for creating this middleware for Fiber core!

-Request Directives
+Request Directives<br>
-The no-cache request directive will return the up-to-date response but still caches it.
-You will always get a "miss" cache status.
+`Cache-Control: no-cache` will return the up-to-date response but still caches it.
+You will always get a `miss` cache status.<br>
-The no-store request directive will refrain from caching.
+`Cache-Control: no-store` will refrain from caching.
 You will always get the up-to-date response.

 ## Table of Contents